vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 So far, we've talked about stuff that is part of the real historical canon of Navyanyāya.
 Below, I'll apply some of these ideas to talking about the Russel-Zarmelo paradox; although I personally don't know of a discussion of this paradox in an actual Nyāya text.
-Nonetheless, puzzles about self-reference are something Naiyyāyikas do talk about, so the topic is still within the arena of Navyanyāya.
+Puzzles about self-reference are something Naiyyāyikas do talk about, though.
+So, the topic is still within the arena of Navyanyāya.

 The paradox in its original setting was intended to show that set theory